 The primary tools used to monitor the liquidity risk are the Bank Negara Malaysia's Liquidity Coverage Ratio ("LCR") requirement and the internal liquidity risk management policy set by ALCO and Head Office.
 Under the LCR requirement, the Bank must ensure that there is sufficient high quality liquid assets ("HQLA") to cover potential net cash outflows for the next 30 days.
 While under the internal policy, among others, the Bank is guided by tight money gap limits for one day, two days, one week and one month periods.
 Adherence to these limits are monitored on daily basis and reported to the Management, Regional Office and Head Office.
-The LCR and money gap limits are as follows:
+The money gap limits are as follows:

-BNM Internal Policy
+Internal Policy

-LCR Money gaps limits (USD million) า)
+Money gaps limits (USD million)

-Net cash

-HQLA outflows One Two One One
+One Two One One

-(RM'mil) (RM'mil) Ratio day days week month
+day days week month

-2,980 1,567 190% -20 -30 -40 -100
+-20 -30 -40 -100

-BNM Internal Policy
+Internal Policy

-LCR Money gaps limits (USD million) า)
+Money gaps limits (USD million)

-Net cash

-HQLA outflows One Two One One
+One Two One One

-(RM'mil) (RM'mil) Ratio day days week month
+day days week month

-2,820 1,410 200% -20 -30 -40 -100
+-20 -30 -40 -100